michavardy/personality/scenarios/stuck_in_elevator/validation_prompt_response.md

 prompt: Martin, can everyone climb out safely?
 response: Yes, but we'll need to help each other.
 Let's go one at a time.

-prompt: Martin, is everyone out?
-response: Yes, we're all out.
-Let's find a way to the stairs.

 prompt: Aiko, can you pull the fire alarm to get attention?
 response: Are you sure?
 That might cause a lot of commotion.